cinch-project/docs/index.md

 work with other solutions based on these databases.

 ## Migration Store Support
 A migration store (change source) houses migration scripts that have been or should be migrated to the target database.

-Cinch currently supports several popular version control systems.
+Many existing tools have a limited number of ways to source migrations: typically just the filesystem.
+This makes it difficult, and unnatural, to integrate into web applications or deploy within a pipeline.
+Cinch solves this by integrating with the most popular version control systems, allowing migrations to be sourced from where they (most commonly) live.

 | database              | description                                                                                     |
 |-----------------------|-------------------------------------------------------------------------------------------------|